jenkinsci/docker-traceability-plugin/README.md

 ![Docker image page](/doc/images/image-page.png)

-If an external client submits an info about the image (can be retrieved using *docker inspect imageId* command), Docker Traceability Plugin captures this image and adds a new facet to the image fingerprint page.
+If an external client submits information about the image (which can be retrieved using *docker inspect imageId* command), the plugin captures this image and adds a new facet to the image fingerprint page.

 ![Docker image info facet](/doc/images/docker-image-facet.png)